-You labor is drawing closer at this point and you are probably getting anxious about what to expect and what signs you need to look for that labor has started.
-Waiting for labor to start can be hard especially when you are tired of being pregnant at this point and probably want a glass of wine by now.
+Your labor is drawing closer and you are probably getting anxious about what to expect and what signs you need to look for that labor has started.
+Will you know you are in labor?
+Will your water break all over the place like the movies?
+Waiting for labor to start can be hard especially when you are tired of being pregnant at this point and probably want a glass of wine.
+Here is exactly what you need to be looking for so that you know you are going into labor now.

 Your almost there mama it won’t be long so hold tight and read what to expect and how to know your labor has started so you can be better prepared for the big day!